 To complement our research, we also devised a survey that we administered to our immediate school community.
 With the results gathered in the survey, students now had powerful qualitative data to help inform their conclusion.

+Presenting their findingsUsing examples and supporting details from their observations, research and survey data, students were asked to write an opinion essay explaining whether or not they believe snakes deserve to be feared by humans.
+So do they?
 Based on the students’ discoveries, it appears that the answer wavers depending on age — overall children fear snakes less than adults.
 More profound perhaps, is the final lesson learned from all of these students’ scaly sleuthing: “Once you learn about something, you become less afraid of it.”
 We couldn’t agree more!

 Since finishing this project, several students have taken up the hobby of catching backyard garter snakes and some have even adopted snakes or reptiles as their own pets!